Paul London: Ring of Honor (2002–2003; 2013–2014)

-World Wrestling Entertainment (2003-2008)
+World Wrestling Entertainment (2003–2008)

-Teaming and feuding with Billy Kidman (2003–2004)
+Debut/Cruiserweight Division (2003–2005)

 London signed with World Wrestling Entertainment (WWE) in mid–2003, working a few dark matches before being sent to the company's developmental territory, Ohio Valley Wrestling, on August 30.
 London made his official WWE television debut on the SmackDown! brand, losing to Brock Lesnar in a match for the WWE Championship on October 9.
 After the match, Lesnar continued to attack London until fellow cruiserweight Spanky (Brian Kendrick) made the save.
 The two competed as a tag team on SmackDown!'s sister show Velocity until Spanky left the company in January 2004.

-London then began a tag team with Billy Kidman on January 29, 2004.
+London then began a tag team with Billy Kidman on the January 29 episode of SmackDown!.
 On the July 8 episode of SmackDown!, the duo won the WWE Tag Team Championship from the Dudley Boyz.
-They defended the title against the Dudleys and the Basham Brothers on several occasions before losing the championship to René Duprée and Kenzo Suzuki on September 9, due to Kidman leaving London to fight by himself.
-Kidman's heel turn led to a feud between the two, which culminated at No Mercy where Kidman defeated London with a shooting star press.
+They defended the title against the Dudley Boyz and the Basham Brothers on several occasions before losing the championship to René Duprée and Kenzo Suzuki on the September 9 episode of SmackDown!, due to Kidman leaving London to fight by himself.
+(Billy Kidman accidentally injured Chavo Guerrero using the shooting star press during a tag team match involving Jamie Noble and Paul London.
+Kidman felt guilty about using the finishing maneuver until people accused him of being a quitter and before turning heel.)
+Kidman's heel turn led to a feud between the two, which culminated at No Mercy on October 3 where Kidman defeated London with a shooting star press.
 After the match, London was bleeding from the mouth and being stretchered when Kidman pulled him back into the ring with the stretcher and delivered another shooting star press to London's injured ribs.
 This storyline was put in place after London had broken his nose wrestling Booker T and needed time off to recuperate.

-Return and Cruiserweight Champion (2004-2005)

 London returned on November 27, wrestling on Velocity until the end of the year.
-On March 10, 2005, London became the number one contender for Chavo Guerrero's WWE Cruiserweight Championship, which he later won in a cruiserweight battle royal.
-Guerrero challenged London for the title at Judgment Day, where London emerged victorious.
-During another title match with Guerrero on June 23, The Mexicools stormed the ring, attacking both London and Guerrero.
+On the March 10, 2005 episode of SmackDown!, London became the number one contender for Chavo Guerrero's WWE Cruiserweight Championship, which he later won in a cruiserweight battle royal on the March 31 episode of SmackDown!.
+Guerrero challenged London for the title at Judgment Day on May 22, where London emerged victorious.
+During another title match with Guerrero on the June 23 episode of SmackDown!, The Mexicools stormed the ring, attacking both London and Guerrero.
 On the July 14 episode of SmackDown!, London teamed with Scotty 2 Hotty and Funaki to face The Mexicools.
 The ending of the match saw Juventud perform the 450° splash on London for the win, but landed his knee onto London's face and legitimately broke his nose in the process.
 London lost the Cruiserweight Championship on the August 6 episode of Velocity to Nunzio.
 Later in the night, London cut a heel promo encouraging the fans to protest his title loss.
 London went on a losing streak before returning as a face and teaming with the newly rehired Brian Kendrick.